What to do before you cancel Cuckoo Broadband

 Ready to buy?
 Here are just a few of the best deals available right now:

 How you go about cancelling Cuckoo depends on your plans for broadband after leaving, with slightly different steps depending on whether you still need broadband, or plan just to cancel it entirely.

 If you’re moving to a broadband provider that uses the Openreach (BT phone line) network - such as TalkTalk, Plusnet, EE, Vodafone, or BT itself - you only need to choose a new deal and let the new provider notify Cuckoo of your cancellation.
 The new ISP (Internet Service Provider) will take over the line on the installation date.

 If you are moving to a different network, such as Virgin Media or a full-fibre provider like Hyperoptic, you will need to contact Cuckoo to request cancellation.

 First, sign up for your new broadband deal.
 Then once you have a confirmed installation date, contact Cuckoo and ask to cancel.

 If you are cancelling broadband entirely and not switching, you only need to contact Cuckoo to end the service.
-Either use the live chat or call them on 0203 389 7211.
+Call them on 0203 389 7211.